OpenEvalProject/evals/manuscripts/elife-54363/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/54363/elife-54363-fig3-v2.jpg)

-**Figure 3.:** HAO1 variant p.Leu333SerfsTer4 is expressed at significantly lower levels and mislocalised in cells.(A) Western blot showing glycolate oxidase (GO, encoded by the HAO1 gene) protein for both tagged and untagged reference sequence HAO1 (wild type, WT) and p.Leu333SerfsTer4.
+**Figure 3.:** (A) Western blot showing glycolate oxidase (GO, encoded by the HAO1 gene) protein for both tagged and untagged reference sequence HAO1 (wild type, WT) and p.Leu333SerfsTer4.
 (B) Protein expression quantification of both tagged and untagged wild type and p.Leu333SerfsTer4.
 (C) mRNA expression quantification of both tagged and untagged wild type and p.Leu333SerfsTer4.
 (D) Immunofluorescence shows lower expression levels and diffuse signal for p.Leu333SerfsTer4 relative to wild type.
 Cells imaged at 60X magnification.
 The right panel was adjusted to be 2.3-fold brighter than the left or middle panel in ImageJ software in order show green fluorescence.

 PH1 is a rare autosomal recessive metabolic disorder of oxalate metabolism (Cochat and Rumsby, 2013).
 Overproduction of oxalate occurs in the liver due to an inherited genetic defect of the enzyme alanine-glyoxylate aminotransferase (encoded by AGXT).
 High concentrations of urinary oxalate result in precipitation of insoluble calcium oxalate salts and may lead to paediatric end stage kidney disease.
 Multi-organ damage can also occur from systemic oxalosis.
 Substantial unmet need exists for therapies to treat PH1 without requiring dual liver-kidney transplantation.